Shopify/themekit/docs/index.md

 | Linux  | 32-bit       | {{ site.linux386sum }}     |  [download](https://shopify-themekit.s3.amazonaws.com/{{ site.themekitversion }}/linux-386/theme)
 | FreeBSD| 64-bit       | {{ site.freebsdamd64sum }} |  [download](https://shopify-themekit.s3.amazonaws.com/{{ site.themekitversion }}/freebsd-amd64/theme)
 | FreeBSD| 32-bit       | {{ site.freebsd386sum }}   |  [download](https://shopify-themekit.s3.amazonaws.com/{{ site.themekitversion }}/freebsd-386/theme)

+#### Linux & macOS
+- Download the themekit binary that works for your system.
+- Compare checksums of the binary by running `md5 theme`
+- Put the binary on your path.
+We recommend somewhere like `/usr/local/bin`
+- Ensure that it works as expected by running `theme version`

+#### Windows Installation
+- Create a folder inside `C:\Program Files` called `Theme Kit`
+- Download themekit (below) and copy the extracted program into `C:\Program Files\Theme Kit`
+- Navigate to `Control Panel > System and Security > System`.
+Another way to get there is to Right-Click on `My Computer` and choose the `properties` item
+- Look for the button or link called `Environment Variables`
+- In the second panel look for the item called `Path` and double-click on it.
+This should open a window with a text field that is overflowing with content.
+- Move your cursor all the way to the end and add the following: `;C:\Program Files\Theme Kit`
+- Click `OK` until all the windows are gone.
+- To verify that Theme Kit has been installed, open `cmd.exe` and type in `theme`.

 ## Get API Access